 Additionally, heaters that are certified by a Nationally Recognized Testing Laboratory (NTRL) have been tested to ensure they don't contain faulty and hazardous electrical components.
 Before purchasing a heater, it's also a good idea to review your homeowner's or renter’s insurance policy to make sure it won’t be invalidated in the case of a fire accidentally sparked by one of these units.

-As a general rule of thumb, fan-equipped portable heaters are noisier than fanless units.
+As a general rule of thumb, fan-equipped single-room heaters are noisier than fanless units.
 In fact, fanless heaters exhibit nearly silent operation.
 Most of today's advanced portable heaters—even those equipped with fans—are still much quieter than older models.
 Many Vornado heaters are whisper quiet even with internal fans circulating air throughout a room.
 Look for a decibel rating listed in the heater's specifications when comparing units.
 The higher the rating, the louder the heater operates.
 Check out our micathermic heaters for some of our quietest models.

 Heater Wattage Rating X 3.413 (the number of BTUs that equal 1 watt) = BTU Output